MicrosoftDocs/Microsoft-MPI/MPI/mpi-comm-size-function.md

 This function is often used with the [**MPI\_Comm\_rank**](mpi-comm-rank-function.md) function to determine the amount of concurrency that is available for a specific library or program.
 The **MPI\_Comm\_rank** function indicates the rank of the process that calls it in the range from 0 to *size*-1, where *size* is retrieved by using the **MPI\_Comm\_size** function.

+> [!NOTE]
-**Note**  There is no standard way to change the number of processes after initialization has taken place.
+> There is no standard way to change the number of processes after initialization has taken place.